PovilasU/shop-app/README.md

 # Shop App

-A small React + TypeScript app demonstrating front-end development skills by consuming the [Mock Shop](https://mock.shop/) API.
-It features a responsive product catalog, carousel, filtering, sorting, and reusable components, styled with Tailwind CSS.
+A small React + TypeScript app demonstrating front-end development skills using the [Mock Shop API](https://mock.shop/).
+The app features a product carousel, responsive product grid with sorting, and more.

 ---